dan-s-mueller/aerospace_chatbot/docs/source/help/streamlit_apps.rst

 This app allows visualization using `Spotlight from Renumics <https://renumics.com/open-source/spotlight/>`__.
 A new browser will open with the visualization.
 The data is loaded from the database and the settings are applied from the sidebar.

 .. note::
   Note that this functionality is only available for locally deployed applications for now.
 For a static version of this functionality, refer to this Hugging Face space: `Aerospace Chatbot AMS, Visualize <https://huggingface.co/spaces/ai-aerospace/aerospace_chatbot_visualize>`__.
-This space allows users to visualize 2 page chunks of aerospace mechanism symposia papers from the years 2000-2020.
+This space allows users to visualize 400 character chunks of aerospace mechanism symposia papers from the years 2000-2020.

 Deployments
 -----------